All Media: Arts Journalism and Arts Criticism Prize

 Work entered may relate to any aspect of the creative or performing arts.
 The word ‘arts’ is to be interpreted broadly so it can include, for example, journalism covering radio and television, music, photography, architecture, film, food and wine, literature, visual arts, performing arts and related industries.

-Books are not eligible to be entered into the Arts Prizes.
+Books are not eligible to be entered into this prize.
 These should be entered into the Walkley Book Award.

-Each entry to the Mid-Year Celebration of Journalism is judged on how well it responds to:
+Each entry to the Mid-Year Media Prizes is judged on how well it responds to:

 - the category description; and